zbtirrell/dotfiles/README.md

 ````

 ### Stuff to Brew Install
 These are the tools that I use all the time.
-Brew install ALL THE THINGS!

 ````
-brew install ack fmdiff
+brew install ack fmdiff wget
 ````